Sherbrooke: History

-The first settler was the farmer Jean-Baptiste Nolain, in 1779.
+The first non-native settler was the farmer Jean-Baptiste Nolain, in 1779.
 The area was first surveyed in 1792.

 Americans from Vermont built mills in the area in 1802.
 Gilbert Hyatt led a group of loyalists, who settled around 1803.
 He dammed the Magog River and a gristmill and a sawmill were soon built nearby.
 The settlement was then known as Hyatt's Mills.

 The first immigrants from England arrived in 1815.
 The British American Land Company was formed in 1832 to acquire and develop almost 1100000 acre of Crown land and other lands in the area.
 It prioritized speculation over immigration.

 In 1852 a railway linked Montreal and Portland, Maine via Sherbrooke.
-By the 1890s there were rail connections to Boston, Halifax, and New York City.
+By the 1890s, there were rail connections to Boston, Halifax, and New York City.

 Immigration from the rest of Quebec began in 1850, and by 1871 francophones were in the majority.

 By the turn of the 20th century, Sherbrooke was a thriving industrial city, with manufacturing benefiting from locally-produced hydroelectricity.
 From the 1950s, some the steel and textile industries declined, giving way to government services and education.

 As part of the 2000–2006 municipal reorganization in Quebec, the city grew considerably on 1 January 2002, when it absorbed Ascot, Bromptonville, Deauville, Fleurimont, Lennoxville, Rock Forest, and Saint-Élie-d'Orford.
 Part of Stoke was also annexed to the newly expanded Sherbrooke.

-In 2012, a local Vitamin production factory suffered an explosion, which killed 2, and injured 19, some severely.
+In 2012, a local biochemical factory suffered an explosion, which killed 2, and injured 19, some severely.
 A large toxic cloud enveloped part of the city, raising health concerns.